Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/backends/gcp-sm.md

 ## Configuration

 [GCP Secrets Manager](https://cloud.google.com/secret-manager/) can be configured in multiple ways.
-The current version of Kong Gateway's implementation only supports configuring via environment variables.
+The current version of Kong Gateway's implementation supports configuring via environment variables.

 ```bash
 export GCP_SERVICE_ACCOUNT=<service_account>
 ```

+{:.note}
+> **Note**: This vault also works with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) on your GKE clusters.
+> For that the service account should be attached to pod,
+> above environment variable ie. `GCP_SERVICE_ACCOUNT` does need in that case.

 ## Examples